rescript-lang/vim-rescript/README.md

 ```

 - Run `:PlugInstall` (you'll not see the plugin in the interactive vim-plug list, because it is a local project)
-- You can now work on any of the `autoload` files.
-After you changed a file, just run `:so %` to evaluate the current module, then proceed to do your manual tests
+- You can open and edit functionality in any plugin file.
+After any changes, just run `:so %` in the same buffer to source the current file, then proceed to do your manual tests

+**Integration Specs:**
-For all the specs about editor integration & the ReScript platform, check out the [CONTRIBUTING](https://github.com/rescript-lang/rescript-vscode/blob/master/CONTRIBUTING.md) file of the rescript-vscode reference implementation.
+For all the informal specs about editor integration & the ReScript platform, check out the [CONTRIBUTING](https://github.com/rescript-lang/rescript-vscode/blob/master/CONTRIBUTING.md) file of the rescript-vscode reference implementation.

 ## Credits